Intake: September only

 Students are offered the opportunity to take extra electives in the first year and complete the taught part of the degree in a shorter period.
 Please speak to the Admissions Officer for details.

-The structure of the part-time programme is specifically designed to fit around the busy working lives of professionals working in the finance sector.
+The structure of the part-time Finance & Investment programme is specifically designed to fit around the busy working lives of professionals working in the finance sector.
 It meets on Tuesday and Thursday evenings and offers a teaching and learning environment that fully complements the demands of working life*.

-The course is also accredited by a number of professional bodies, including the Chartered Financial Analyst Institute (CFA) and the Chartered Institute of Securities & Investment (CISI).
+The MSc course is a Chartered Financial Analyst Institute (CFA) Partner Programme and is accredited by the Chartered Institute of Securities & Investment (CISI).
 Please see the Accreditations tab for more information on how you can benefit from these partnerships.

 *Students should note that some elective modules or additional tutorial workshops may take place outside of these times.